najibkiyemba/najibkiyemba/README.md

 Personal portfolio showcasing projects I’ve built using React and modern web development practices.

-🔹 [Movie Finder](https://github.com/najibkiyemba/movieFinder) - Use Movie Finder to search movies and watch movies online
+🔹 [Movie Finder](https://github.com/najibkiyemba/movieFinder) - Use Movie Finder to search for movies and watch movies online

 Web app for searching movies using JavaScript and an external API.
 Implements responsive design and dynamic search results.

-🔹 Ravenous
+🔹 [Ravenous](https://github.com/najibkiyemba/ravenous) - Ravenous uses zipcode to search for restaurants in that area.

 Restaurant search and review app built with JavaScript and the Yelp API.
 Includes filtering and interactive UI.

-🔹 Validation Form App
+🔹 Validation Form App [Validation-App](https://github.com/najibkiyemba/validationFormApp) - Ensures validation from user inputs.

 Form validation application using JavaScript, showcasing input validation, error handling, and user feedback.